Sabine Transportation Company

-Sabine Transportation Company is a shipping company with headquarters in Cedar Rapids, Iowa.
-Sabine Transportation Company ships products worldwide.
+Sabine Transportation Company (STC) was a shipping company with headquarters in Cedar Rapids, Iowa.
+It shipped products worldwide.

+STC shipped goods for relief efforts to Afghanistan, India, North Korea, Russia, and Africa.
+STC's tanker fleet transports, gasoline, and MTBE.
+STC ships were staffed with crews of about 25.
+STC was active on the Mississippi river, Missouri river, and Gulf of Mexico.
+STC also operated a fleet of tugboats and barges on American rivers.
+In 1967 STC merged with Chromalloy American Corp.
+Sequa Corp. purchased Chromalloy in 1982.
+In 1992 Sabine was purchased by Kirby Corporation.
+In 1998 STC was purchased by Stickle Enterprise.
+Sabine Transportation Company became the company name.
+The fleet of ships became aged and were retired by 2005.
+Stickle Enterprises is no longer in the shipping industry.

+History

 Sabine Transportation Company was founded in 1908 in Port Arthur, Texas.
-In 1998 Sabine Transportation Company was purchased by Stickle Enterprises in Cedar Rapids.Sabine Transportation Company operates dry bulk and tanker ships Sabine Transportation Company has operated under United States contracts with United States Agency for International Developmentto Sabine ship good for relief efforts to: Afghanistan, India, North Korea, Russia and Africa.
-Sabine Transportation Company tanker fleet transports, gasoline, and MTBE.
-Sabine Transportation Company ships are staff with a crew of about 25.
-Sabine Transportation Company has been active on the Mississippi river, Missouri river and Gulf of Mexico.Sabine Transportation Company has a fleet of tugboats and barges on the river system.
-In 1967 Sabine Transportation Company merged with Chromalloy American Corp. of St. Louis.
-Sequa Corp. of New York purchased Chromalloy in 1982.
-In 1992 Sabine was purchased by Kirby Corporation of Houston.
-With the 1998 purchase of Sabine Transportation Company by Stickle Enterprise, Sabine Transportation Company has been company the brand name of the shipping company.
-The fleet of ships becoming aged have been retired by 2005, Stickle Enterprises not longer is in the shipping indusrty.
+In 1998 STC was purchased by Stickle Enterprises in Cedar Rapids.
+STC operates dry bulk and tanker ships.
+It has United States contracts with United States Agency for International Development.